27 ‘Healthy’ Habits That Secretly Make You Gain Weight

 You Replaced Sugar with Artificial Sweeteners

 As evidence continues to stack up against sugar, consumers are looking for ways to have their cake and eat it too—literally.
-To meet the demand, food makers are churning out sugar-free packaged foods like puddings, cookies and soda—but don’t get it twisted; these options aren’t going to help you trim down.
+To meet the demand, food makers are churning out sugar-free packaged foods like puddings, cookies, and soda—but don’t get it twisted; these options aren’t going to help you trim down.
 In fact, they may have the opposite effect on your gut.
 Many artificial sweeteners cause insulin (our body’s primary fat-storage hormone) to be released in your gut because they’re sweet like sugar.
 Plus, when manufacturers take sugar out of products, they often add in bad-for-you fats like palm oil and cream to make up for the taste, They also use sugar alcohols, which can have a laxative effect if eaten in excess.
 The bottom line: If you’re craving something sweet, skip “sugar-free” options and eat what you’re really craving in moderation.
 (If you’re diabetic, consult with your doctor for healthy, safe ways to cut down on processed “sugar-free” foods in your diet.)
-For even more ways to dial back on the sweet stuff and clobber cravings, order your copy of the Zero Sugar Diet today!
+For even more ways to dial back on the sweet stuff and clobber cravings, check out the Zero Sugar Cookbook for no-added sugar recipes!

 You Guzzle Bottled Water